 Relation to current Delaware law.
-Section 802 consolidates the authorized terms of imprisonment for felonies, misdemeanors, and violations, which are currently found in 11 Del.
+Section 602 consolidates the authorized terms of imprisonment for felonies, misdemeanors, and violations, which are currently found in 11 Del.
 C. §§ 4205(b), 4206(a)-(c), and 4207(a).
-Moreover, Section 802 proposes several changes, discussed below, which are due to the alterations to the grade scheme.
-See Section 801 and corresponding Commentary.
-All changes are proposed under the assumption that all offenses in the Proposed Code will be re-graded to ensure their maximum punishments are proportional to each other.
+Moreover, Section 602 proposes several changes, discussed below, which are due to the alterations to the grade scheme.
+See Section 601 and corresponding Commentary.
+All changes are proposed under the assumption that all offenses in the Improved Code will be re-graded to ensure their maximum punishments are proportional to each other.
 In general, the authorized terms of imprisonment in the proposed scheme follow an exponential scale, roughly doubling with each increase in grade, up through Class 2 felonies.
 This focuses energy on the correct grading of offenses in terms of their relative seriousness.
 Additionally, it ensures that a plea to a lesser offense will always represent a significant decrease in maximum punishment, encouraging offenders to assist the prosecution.
+As noted above, the Improved Code does not address issues regarding the disposition of offenders, including the levels of accountability that can be imposed for felonies, misdemeanors, and violations.
+These levels are retained in 11 Del.
+C. §§ 4205(b), 4206, and 4207(b).

-Section 802(a)(1) proposes a new felony class, Class 1, which, like 11 Del.
-C. § 4209(a) requires at least mandatory life in prison, but is also eligible for the death penalty.
-Although the number of Class 1 felonies is small-in the Proposed Code, Aggravated Murder is the only Class 1 felony-it is useful to have a grade that distinguishes them from other Class A felonies under current law.
+Section 602(a)(1) proposes a new felony class, Class 1.
+Subsection (a)(1)a., like 11 Del.
+C. § 4209(a), requires at least mandatory life in prison, but is also eligible for the death penalty.
+Subsection (a)(1)b., like 11 Del.
+C. § 4209A, provides a minimum sentence of 25 years instead of life for minors.
+Although the number of Class 1 felonies is small-in the Improved Code, Aggravated Murder is the only Class 1 felony-it is useful to have a grade that distinguishes them from other Class A felonies under current law.
 Class 1 felonies are qualitatively more serious than Class 2 felonies, reflecting the highest level of an offender's blameworthiness and justifying life imprisonment as a guaranteed sentence.

-Section 802(a)(2), like 11 Del.
+Section 602(a)(2), like 11 Del.
 C. § 4205(b)(1), sets the maximum sentence for Class 2 felonies at life imprisonment.
 It also sets the minimum sentence at 15 years' imprisonment, following the minimum sentence for Class A felonies in current law.

-Section 802(a)(3) sets the maximum sentence for Class 3 felonies at 35 years.
+Section 602(a)(3) sets the maximum sentence for Class 3 felonies at 35 years.
 Class 3 is a newly proposed class of felonies, which contains offenses that are considered less serious than current Class A felonies, but more serious than current Class B felonies.
 This provides useful additional nuance when setting the appropriate treatment of the most serious felonies.
-The maximum sentence for Class 3 has been set to roughly split the difference between the maximum sentences for Class 2 and Class 4 felonies.
+The maximum sentence for Class 3 has been set to roughly split the difference between the maximum sentences for Class 5 felonies.